 The derivative was arranged to hedge the interest risk before the issue of the Green bond in 2019.
 The derivative was unwound and settled at the date of the Green bond issue.
-The costs for the settlement of the derivative was capitalised and this is amortised on a monthly basis.
+The costs for the settlement of the derivative was capitalized and this is amortized on a monthly basis.

 The write off period of the derivative equals the duration of the Green bond, which is 8 years (see note 5).

-The initial amount of the derivative was \in 6,960,000 and at year-end 2020 \in 5,548,667, resulting in an income/expenses unwind of \in 870,000.
+The initial amount of the derivative was €6,960,000 and at year-end 2021 €4,678,667, resulting in an income/expenses unwind of €870,000.
 The writing off the derivative started immediately after the settlement date, May 2019.